wader/fq/doc/usage.md

 ```
 # start REPL with null input
-fq -i
+$ fq -i
+null>
 # same as
-fq -ni
+$ fq -ni
+null>
 # start REPL with one file as input
-fq -i . file.mp3
+$ fq -i . file.mp3
+mp3>
 ```

 In the REPL you will see a prompt indicating current input and you can type jq expression to evaluate.

 ```
+$ fq -i . file.mp3
 # basic arithmetics
 mp3> 1+1
 2
-# "." is the identity function, returns current input, the mp3 file.
+# "." is the identity function which just returns current input, the mp3 file.
 mp3> .
 # access the first frame in the mp3 file
 mp3> .frames[0]
-# start a new nested REPl with first frame as input
+# start a new nested REPL with first frame as input
 mp3> .frames[0] | repl
 # prompt shows "path" to current input and that it's an mp3_frame.
-# do Ctrl-D to exit REPL
+# Ctrl-D to exit REPL
 > .frames[0] mp3_frame> ^D
-# do Ctrl-D to exit to shell
+# Ctrl-D to exit to shell
 mp3> ^D
 $
 ```